-Coronavirus: Air New Zealand could cut staff by 3700 - pilots
+Coronavirus: Air New Zealand could cut staff by 3700

 Travel restrictions have largely cut New Zealand off as a destination and the airline's domestic business is under pressure too.

-The airline announced today it would cut its international network by up to 85 per cent.
+The airline announced today it would cut its international network by up to 85 per cent and it has taken a massive revenue hit.

 "The industry is aware that, until this unprecedented situation developed, Air New Zealand would have had forecasted annual revenue of approximately $6 billion dollars.
 I would no longer be surprised if that forecast is reduced to around $1billion," said Ridling.

+Air New Zealand has been regularly talking to the Government, which has a 52 per cent stake, and some form of financial underwriting may be needed.

-The association has just met with Air New Zealand senior management to discuss their network cut announcement.
+The association and other unions met with Air New Zealand senior management today to discuss the network cut announcement.
+Managers were now working on how to implement the staff cuts.

+''They're making no exceptions - it's not unionised (about 70 per cent of staff) versus the rest of the workforce,'' he said.

+''This is not your typical union-boss dispute.
+We've never seen this before, there's no playbook on this.
+We have to work together to get this right.''

 "As NZALPA represent the majority of New Zealand's pilots and nearly every air traffic controller in the country, our greatest concern is for the employment and welfare of our members and their families, and that they are fully represented while commercial decisions are made due to the effects of the Covid-19 virus.''